 - 5 Consuming MCT oils increases ketone production

-- 6 Eat the Just-Right “Goldilocks” Amount of Protein
+- 6 Eat the Right Amount of Protein to Maintain Ketosis

-- 7 The Bottom Line to become fat adapted:
+- 7 The Bottom Line of becoming fat adapted:

 The obvious first step to being fat adapted is to cut out sugar, and when I say sugar, I also mean starch.